dhruvpathak1/Pizza_Picasso/README.md

-# Website for pizza cravings!
+# Pizza Picasso for your cravings!
-Made a simple static web page.
-Used HTML and CSS with Flex Box and Media properties for responsiveness.
+A simple static webpage using HTML, CSS in addtion to Flexbox and @media properties for responsiveness.

 ##### Not Responsive, only a desktop website